scaleapi/scaleapi-ruby/README.md

 scale = Scale.new(api_key: 'SCALE_API_KEY')
 ```

-Note that you can optionally provide a `callback_auth_key` and `callback_url` when initializing the Scale API client.
+Note that you can optionally provide a `callback_auth_key` and `callback_url` when initializing the Scale client.
 You can also set `default_request_params` which is a `Hash` that will be included in every request sent to Scale (either as a query string param or part of the request body).

 If you're having trouble finding your API Key or Callback Auth Key, then go to the [Scale Dashboard](https://scale.ai/dashboard).
 If you set a default `callback_url` in your account settings, you won't need to pass it in everytime.